kubestellar/kubestellar/QUICKSTART.md

 <!DOCTYPE html>
 <html>
   <body>
-    This is a special web site.
+    This is a common web site.
   </body>
 </html>
 ```